-US approves oil, gas leasing plan for Alaska Wildlife refuge
+US approves oil, gas leasing plan for Alaska wildlife refuge

 “Today’s announcement marks a milestone in Alaska’s forty-year journey to responsibly develop our state and our nation’s new energy frontier,” Gov. Mike Dunleavy said in a statement.

-The Republican governor called Monday’s decision “a definitive step in the right direction to developing this area’s energy potential,” which he estimated at 4.3 and 11.8 billion barrels of technically recoverable oil reserves.
+The Republican governor called the decision “a definitive step in the right direction to developing this area’s energy potential,” which he estimated at 4.3 and 11.8 billion barrels of recoverable oil reserves.

-Republican U.S. Sen. Lisa Murkowski said in a statement that the new opportunity offered by opening the coastal plain “is needed both now, as Alaskans navigate incredibly challenging times, and well into the future as we seek a lasting economic foundation for our state.
+Republican U.S. Sen. Lisa Murkowski said the opportunity offered by opening the coastal plain “is needed both now, as Alaskans navigate incredibly challenging times, and well into the future as we seek a lasting economic foundation for our state.

 “Through this program, we will build on our already-strong record of an increasingly minimal footprint for responsible resource development.”

-Trump in 2018 said he didn’t feel strongly about opening the refuge, but later insisted it be included in the tax bill at the urging of others.
-He also said a friend told him that every Republican president since Ronald Reagan tried and failed to open the refuge to drilling.
+Trump in 2018 said he hadn’t felt strongly about opening the refuge, but had insisted it be included in the tax bill at the urging of others.
+He also said a friend told him that every Republican president since Ronald Reagan had tried and failed to open the refuge to drilling.

 “I really didn’t care about it, and then when I heard that everybody wanted it — for 40 years, they’ve been trying to get it approved, and I said, ‘Make sure you don’t lose ANWR,’” Trump said at the time.

-“His plan released last year made clear that he will permanently protect ANWR and other areas impacted by President Trump’s attacks on federal lands and waters,” campaign spokesperson Matt Hill said in a statement.
+“His plan released last year made clear that he will permanently protect ANWR and other areas impacted by President Trump’s attacks on federal lands and waters,” campaign spokesperson Matt Hill said.

 Environmental groups immediately assailed opening the refuge and promised litigation.

-“The Trump administration’s so-called review process for their shameless sell-off of the Arctic Refuge has been a sham from the start.
-We’ll see them in court,” Lena Moffitt with the Sierra Club’s Our Wild America campaign, said in a statement.
+“The Trump administration’s so-called review process for their shameless sell-off of the Arctic refuge has been a sham from the start.
+We’ll see them in court,” said Lena Moffitt with the Our Wild America campaign of the Sierra Club.

+“This administration has done nothing but disrespect the Indigenous peoples that have occupied these lands,” Gwich’in Steering Committee Executive Director Bernadette Demientieff said.

+The coastal plain is calving grounds for the Porcupine Caribou Herd, which includes about 200,000 animals, “Our ways of life, our food security, and our identity is not up for negotiation.
+The fight is not over,” she said.

 Matt Lee-Ashley, a senior fellow with the Center for American Progress, said the Interior decision won’t stand.

-“The environmental analysis underpinning this decision is so laughably indefensible that either the courts or a future presidential administration will have no trouble tossing it in the dustbin of history,” Lee-Ashely said in a statement.
+“The environmental analysis underpinning this decision is so laughably indefensible that either the courts or a future presidential administration will have no trouble tossing it in the dustbin of history,” Lee-Ashely said.

-“The industry has a well-established record of safe and environmentally responsible development of Alaska’s energy resources and has been recognized for its success in being respectful of Alaska’s wildlife and surrounding communities,” he said in a statement.
+“The industry has a well-established record of safe and environmentally responsible development of Alaska’s energy resources and has been recognized for its success in being respectful of Alaska’s wildlife and surrounding communities,” he said.
 “Advancements in technology and commitments to environmental stewardship – including for over 50 years in Alaska’s Arctic – have enabled America’s oil and natural gas industry to safely meet decades of demand for affordable, reliable and cleaner energy.”

-Bernhardt said the program should stand up to legal challenges or the whims of future administrations.
+Bernhardt said the program should stand up to legal challenges or the whims of future presidential administrations.

 “Congress has mandated these lease sales, and so they have to go forward in some regard.
 They can’t just simply unduly delay, so that is a reality that Congress created,” he said.
 “And really, absent a change in the law, the question of whether or not there will be a program in ANWR has really been answered.”